 Last Sunday Franc and I visited the National Trust property Coughton Court.
 We had been pronouncing it wrong like ahem, “cough” but it is actually “Coat-un” a phrase which unfortunately means farm or settlement known for hunting woodcock and game.
 It is with relief that their Facebook page only brags about the size of the garden’s pumpkins.
+They are not wrong.

 Though its impressive tower is 16th century:

 The nearby churches, Left is the Catholic church of St Peter, Paul & Elizabeth where the Throckmortons still attend and on the right is purely St Peter’s, oddly the closest to Coughton Court:

 The first owners of Coughton Court were Sir George Throckmorton and his wife Katherine: